Locations:

 What are lymphatic capillaries?

-Lymphatic capillaries (CAP-uh-lair-eez), also called lymph capillaries, are tiny vessels that exist throughout your body.
-A capillary is a tiny tube with an inside diameter as thin as a hair.
+Lymphatic capillaries, also called lymph capillaries, are tiny vessels throughout your body.
+They move lymphatic fluid (lymph) around and help keep it from building up.
+A capillary is a tiny tube with space inside as thin as a hair.

 Advertisement